Luk446/Stat_project_2450027/SolidWorks/Study_Reports/README.md

-THis solidwork generated report from stood
+This folder contains the generated reports from the solidworks material studies